 - Team player prepared to follow stunt coordinator’s instructions

-- Enduring commitment to training and safely performing stuntman jobs
+- Enduring commitment to working hard and safely performing stunt performer jobs

 - Enthusiastic and hard working attitude with a passion for stunt jobs